 How does the drug interact with Larycof 50 mg/1.25 mg/2 mg Syrup:

-Taking Larycof 50 mg/1.25 mg/2 mg Syrup with Ziprasidone can increase the risk of abnormal heart rhythm.
+Taking Larycof 50 mg/1.25 mg/2 mg Syrup with escitalopram can increase the risk of an irregular heart rhythm.

 How to manage the interaction:

-Co-administration of Ziprasidone with Larycof 50 mg/1.25 mg/2 mg Syrup can possibly result in an interaction, but it can be taken together if prescribed by a doctor.
-However, consult your doctor if you experience sudden dizziness, lightheadedness, fainting, shortness of breath.
-Do not discontinue any medications without consulting a doctor.
+Although taking Escitalopram and Larycof 50 mg/1.25 mg/2 mg Syrup can cause an interaction, but it can be taken if prescribed by a doctor.
+You should seek immediate medical attention if you develop sudden dizziness, lightheadedness, fainting, shortness of breath, or heart palpitations.
+Do not stop using any medications without talking to a doctor.

 How does the drug interact with Larycof 50 mg/1.25 mg/2 mg Syrup: